IanSaunders/superstreak/index.md

 You may have 1 long continuous run that starts and ends on different days.
 This may count for two days if there is 5 km section under 45 mins in each calendar day.

-###  Help, I’m running 100 miles!

-For runs longer than or equal to 50 miles, the time limit for running your 5 km may be increased to 70 mins.

 ###  I am flying and will be in the air for a day

 If, and only if your flight arrives +2 days, i.e you take off on Friday and land Sunday, you may double the distance and time of your run either side of the flight to make up for the day in-the-air.
-Ie 10 km on the Friday or Sunday under 90 mins.
+I.e 10 km on the Friday or Sunday with the total of the 10 km done under 90 mins.

-Why not force you to find a way to get the 5 km in, for example on the plane or in the airport.
-We already tried to keep a steak going in this situation, it very tricky as there are many things out of your control.
-For example delayed flights or having bags.
-Though we would prefer to be purist, this seemed like an acceptable compromise.
+You may ask, why not force the runner to find a way to get the 5 km in, for example on the plane or in the airport.
+We already tried to keep a streak going in this situation, it very tricky as there are many things out of your control.
+For example delayed flights, having luggage or airport wondering why you are doing figure of 8s around chairs (yes this happened!).
+Though we would prefer to be purists, this seemed like an acceptable compromise.

 ###  Can I run further and skip a day?